ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-124] Use useSnackbar() for displaying error or success messages to the user in the Company components.
 - [ ] [MERNSTACK-125] Inform myself better about using useEffect() to prevent infinite loop situations when my application get more complex.
 [Speech about using useEffect effectively](https://www.youtube.com/watch?v=eFGeStq8dZo&list=PLokIxGKSireSB4Gx6r7xWlFs9Q9PueDED&ab_channel=ReactConferencesbyGitNation )
 - [x] [MERNSTACK-126] Use react-redux in frontend to `dispatch` actions to `reducers` and `store` to `get` and `set` `state` and `props` in the frontend and combine at least 2 `reducers`. (see frontend devdocs folder)
-- [ ] [MERNSTACK-138] Create user register page and functionality, save with bcrypt hashed password in database.
+- [x] [MERNSTACK-138] Create user register page and functionality, save with bcrypt hashed password in database.
-- [ ] [MERNSTACK-139] Create a user login page and functionality, validate user password has with bcrypt and compare hashed password on login.
+- [x] [MERNSTACK-139] Create a user login page and functionality, validate user password has with bcrypt and compare hashed password on login.
 - [ ] [MERNSTACK-140] Make it possible for a user to register a company and automatically become first company owner.
 - [x] [MERNSTACK-141]  Find fitting icons for company `name` `phone number` and `email` for the ListCompanies `card` view and CompaniesModal component.
 Find them in the react-icons library.
 DO THIS BEFORE CREATING ANY OTHER LIST COMPONENTS!
 - [ ] [MERNSTACK-142] Update README.md with explanation about the validators I created in the frontend application.
 Explain the regex used to validate and the test method that returns true or false.
 - [ ] [MERNSTACK-143] Add explanation about the main advantages of using MongoDB and Mongoose in the README.md file in the Backend section.
 - [x] [MERNSTACK-14] Create a new schema and model for user.
 - [x] [MERNSTACK-162] Save userId as state in Redux store after verification of JWT token, make only /, /login and /register routes accessible for users that are not logged in.
+- [x] [MERNSTACK-161] Fix CORS policy error when registering user
+- [x] [MERNSTACK-155] Populate the user document with the properties from the request body if they exist when registering account.